boltops-tools/lono/README.md

 ```

-The `output/blog-web-prod.yml` looks like this:
+The generated `output/blog-web-prod.yml` CloudFormation template looks like this:

 ```yaml
 ---